-Under the NPSUD, Wellington is a Tier 1 urban environment and HCC and UHCC are Tier 1 local authorities.
+Under the NPSUD, Wellington is a Tier 1 urban environment and PCC and WCC are Tier 1 local authorities.

-The NPSUD requires HCC and UHCC to:
+The NPSUD requires PCC and WCC to:

-- Provide at least sufficient development capacity for housing and business land, to ensure there is sufficient developable land to meet demand, plus a competitiveness margin. - Prepare housing and business development capacity assessments every three years, to ensure their planning decisions are well-informed by the demand and supply of housing and business land. - Ensure the District Plan provides sufficient development capacity to meet expected demand for housing (categorised by type and location) in the short, medium, and long term. - Ensure the District Plan provides sufficient development capacity to meet expected demand for business (categorised by business sector) in the short, medium, and long term.
+- Provide at least sufficient development capacity for housing and business land, to ensure there is sufficient developable land to meet demand, plus a competitiveness margin. - Prepare housing and business development capacity assessments every three years, to ensure its planning decisions are well-informed by the demand and supply of housing and business land. - Ensure the District Plan provides sufficient development capacity to meet expected demand for housing (categorised by type and location) in the short, medium, and long term. - Ensure the District Plan provides sufficient development capacity to meet expected demand for business (categorised by business sector) in the short, medium, and long term.